-Join Justin Seeley for an in-depth discussion in this video Using the improved Curvature tool, part of Illustrator: 2015 Creative Cloud Updates.
+Join Justin Seeley for an in-depth discussion in this video Using the improved Curvature tool, part of Illustrator CC 2015 New Features.

 - In addition to be able to control its rubberbanding…inside of Illustrator, the curvature tool also has…a couple of new features associated with it.…One of which is the ability to join…two paths together.…So what I'm going to do here is zoom in on…these two paths in the upper left hand corner.…And once we're zoomed in, I'm gonna grab the curvature tool.…And what I'm going to do first…is just click on one of these anchor points.…You'll notice when I click on the anchor point,…that it allows me to continue the path…as it thinks it should, by using the curvature tool,…and I can connect these two anchor points…together just by clicking.…